MarPlan/Cell-Li-Gent/README.md

 A data-driven approach for multivariate time series prediction, aiming to simplify the battery modeling process and cut down on expensive battery tests.
-Using a randomized protocol to create a synthetic dataset via electrochemical simulation (DFN from [PyBaMM](https://github.com/pybamm-team/PyBaMM) \[1\]).
+Using a randomized protocol to create a synthetic dataset via electrochemical simulation (SPMe from [PyBaMM](https://github.com/pybamm-team/PyBaMM) \[1\]).
 This dataset then serves as fuel to train the neural networks.
 Extending what I laid out in my [thesis](/doc/thesis.pdf) proposal, the goal is to not just